Maksim2498/mc-spawner-hunter/README.md

 ## Download

 Go to [releases](https://github.com/Maksim2498/mc-spawner-hunter/releases)
-section and dowload desired version.
+section and dowload a desired version.

 ## Installation

-Simply put downloaded .jar file in to the plugins folder.
+Simply put a downloaded .jar file in to the plugins folder.